nuxencs/seasonpackarr/README.md

 > **Warning**

-If you are skipping the hash check, you currently need to have all episodes of the pack downloaded already, otherwise\
+If you enable that option, you currently need to have all episodes of the pack downloaded already, otherwise the\
-the season pack torrent will error in your qBittorrent client.
+season pack torrent will error in your qBittorrent client.